Albert Roux

-Albert Henri Roux OBEh (8 October 1935 – 4 January 2021) was a French-British restaurateur and chef.
+Albert Henri Roux OBEh (8 October 1935 – 4 January 2021) was a French restaurateur and chef.
 He and his brother Michel operated Le Gavroche in London's Mayfair, the first restaurant in the UK to gain three Michelin stars.
-He helped train a series of chefs that went on to win Michelin stars, and his son, Michel Roux, Jr., continues to run Le Gavroche.
+He helped train a series of chefs that went on to win Michelin stars, and his son, Michel Roux, Jr., continued to run Le Gavroche until January 2024.

 Early life

 Albert Roux was born in the village of Semur-en-Brionnais in Saône-et-Loire, France on 8 October 1935.
 He was the son of a charcutier.
 His brother, Michel Roux, was born in 1941.
 Upon leaving school, he initially intended to train as a priest at the age of 14.
 However, he decided that the role was not suited to him, sought other employment, and instead trained as a chef.
 His godfather worked as a chef for Wallis, Duchess of Windsor, and arranged for Roux, at the age of 18, to be employed working for Nancy Astor, Viscountess Astor.